Indiana CPA Exam & License Requirements 2019

 Note that you must have original transcripts sent for your evaluation, and you must have a transcript sent from every institution you attended, regardless of how your credits transferred.
 To make the process easier, have your sealed documents sent directly to NASBA.

 Upon completion of the educational portion of the process, you will qualify to sit for the uniform CPA examination.
 This is a 4-part test devised by the American Institute of Certified Public Accountants (AICPA.)
 The test is continually updated by working CPAs who propose new test items that they feel are relevant and timely for applicants.
-The test is not easy and many need to retake part or all of it.
-The four parts of the test are:
+The test is not easy and

 - Financial Accounting and Reporting (FAR)–Covers financial reporting frameworks from several industry experts.
 Candidates are asked to compare statements that reflect different reporting standards.